zachleat/zachleat.com/_posts/2020-06-29-speedlify.md

 tags:
   - project
 eleventyComputed:
-  titleHtml: 'Use {% imgavatar "speedlify", "z-avatar-eq" %}Speedlify to Continuously Measure Site Performance'
+  titleHtml: 'Use {% twitterImageAvatar "speedlify", "z-avatar-eq" %}Speedlify to Continuously Measure Site Performance'
 ---
 When launching a brand new web site, it’s fairly common to run testing tools to ensure that the site is fast and follows best practices.
 One popular tool to accomplish these goals is [Google’s Lighthouse](https://developers.google.com/web/tools/lighthouse).
 It works great and is pretty comprehensive.